 Chinese nationals will be considered for the UCL Dean’s Prize which will cover all tuition fees for 4 years.
 If successful, the candidate then applies to the Chinese Scholarship Council which covers living expenses for 4 years.
 Further information can be found here.

-It is advised that informal enquiries should be sent to Jochen Blumberger in due course, ideally by end of November to allow enough time for preparation of application documents.
+It is advised that informal enquiries should be sent to Jochen Blumberger in due course, to allow enough time for preparation of application documents.

 I always welcome post-doctoral researchers who consider applying for their own financial support.
 Please send me an email.
 I would be happy to discuss with you potential projects and applications.
 Here are a few links for personal postdoctoral fellowships: